 The Group's objectives when managing capital are to safeguard the Group's ability to operate as a going concern in order to provide adequate returns for shareholders and benefits for other stakeholders, to support the Group's stability and growth; and to provide capital for the purpose of strengthing the Group's financial management capability.
-There is no change in its capital management policy during the year.
+There is no change in its capital management policy during the current and previous financial year.